 Swansea is home to the world’s first passenger railway service running along Swansea bay from Swansea to Mumbles.
 Originally built in 1804 to move limestone from the quarries of Mumbles to Swansea.
 It carried the world’s first fare-paying railway passengers on 25 March 1807.
 In fact this was the same day that the British Parliament abolished the transportation of slaves from Africa.
 It later moved from horse power to steam locomotion, and finally converted to electric trams, before closing in January 1960, in favour of motor buses.
 At the time of the railway’s closure it had been the world’s longest serving railway.
 It still holds the record for the highest number of forms of traction of any railway in the world :- horse-drawn, sail power, steam power, electric power, petrol and diesel

 History of Swansea

 In the seventh century Vikings established a port at the site now known as Swansea.
 The name has its origins in the Norse words SEWYN and EYE.
 The settlement developed along the lower reaches of the river Tawe that now enters the Bristol channel at the docks.
-The welsh name for Swansea is Abertawe that translates as “mouth of the river Tawe”.
+The Welsh name for Swansea is Abertawe that translates as “mouth of the river Tawe”.
 The Normans established the Borough of Swansea in the 12th century.
 By the end of the medieval period the settlement was a prosperous trading port.
-In the late 18th century, Swansea known as the “Brighton of Wales”.
+In the late 18th century, Swansea was known as the “Brighton of Wales”.
 A pleasure garden covered the site where the current marina is situated.
 It was known as the Boroughs with public assembly rooms and a marine promenade.

 Two other interesting facts to emerge from this time.
 First of all, Swansea was also the first town in Britain to have its own telephone exchange.
 Also, Alfred Bird invented Birds Custard Powder in his chemist’s shop in Port Tennant Road.